maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 I still have a problem.
 After power-on it does not start :-(

 Solved it!
-Since I have not yet programmed any fuse, I assume the fuses configure the MCU not to have a bootloader, not size-wise (`BOOTSZ`), nor reset vector wise (`BOOTRST`)
-So, I changed [icsp.bat](ledtest/icsp.bat) no to flash `ledtest.ino.with_bootloader.eightanaloginputs.hex`, but to flash `ledtest.ino.eightanaloginputs.hex`.
+I changed [icsp.bat](ledtest/icsp.bat) not to flash `ledtest.ino.with_bootloader.eightanaloginputs.hex`, but to flash `ledtest.ino.eightanaloginputs.hex`.
-Now the board runs my ledtest app when powered on!
+Without flashing the bootloader the board runs my ledtest app when powered on!

 (end)